Sport in Western Australia: Motorsport

 Motorsport is very popular in Western Australia with numerous national and international events being held.

 Rally Australia, which is a part of the World Rally Championship (WRC) was held each year on the gravel roads in the south-west jarrah forests as well as special stages held in central Perth at either Gloucester Park or on Langley Park.
 It was recognised as one of the best rallies internationally and attracted thousands of overseas tourists each year.
 There has been a large push to have the event returned to Western Australia, as of 2016 there has not been any of the required support from the state government.
 The final running of the event in WA occurred in October 2006.

 The first round of the Australian Rally Championship is held yearly in the forests near Nannup.

 The Western Australian Rally Championship is held throughout the south west between March and November.
 The championship is host to some of the longest running rallies in the world and has seen increasing numbers of both competitors and spectators each year.

 Targa West is held near Perth and Toodyay yearly and attracts large crowds.
 A similar event Targa South West is held yearly in the southwest towns of Pemberton and Manjimup.

 Wanneroo Raceway hosts the Perth 360, a Supercars Championship round first held in 1973.

 Rowing/kayaking

 The Champion Lakes Regatta Centre south of Perth includes a 2,000 metre buoyed racing course used for rowing, kayaking and dragon boat racing.

 Perth is also home to the annual Avon Descent whitewater event.

 The PSA Head of the River rowing event is held each year.

 Sailing

 A Mediterranean climate with reliable fresh winds create ideal conditions for sailing, both off the coast in the Indian Ocean and in the Swan River.

 Perth hosted the ISAF Sailing World Championships at Fremantle in 2011.

 There are numerous yacht clubs in Perth and regional centres.

 Water polo

 A number of decorated international players have come from Perth.
 The Tom Hoad Cup is held each December.

+Fistball

+In 2023 Former West Coast Eagles Will Schofield started the first ever WA Fistball side The ID Athletic Western Fisters, The first tournament they entered was on 16 December 2023 in Geelong.

+List of professional sport teams from Western Australia

+A list of professional sports teams from Western Australia who have won national competitions.
+Current as of 28 October 2023.